John Wenman

-John Gude Wenman (11 August 1803 at Benenden, Kent – 25 November 1877 at Chobham, Surrey) was an English professional cricketer who played first-class cricket from 1825 to 1838.
+John Gude Wenman (11 August 1803 at Benenden, Kent – 25 November 1877 at Chobham, Surrey) was an English professional cricketer who played from 1825 to 1838.
 He was a cousin of Ned Wenman.
-He played for Kent and made nine known appearances in first-class matches.
+He played for Kent and made nine known appearances in important matches.
 He represented the Players in the Gentlemen v Players series and the South in the North v.
 South series.